Deep-MI/FastSurfer/Singularity/README.md

 ### Frequent Problems:

-	-Did you export the license ?
+	* Did you export the license ?
 		=> export FS_LICENSE=/pathToLicense/.license

-	-Space on Server ?
+	* Space on Server ?
 (FATAL:   Unable to push image to library: request did not succeed: quota error: storage quota exceeded (507 Insufficient Storage))
 		=> eliminate images on https://cloud.sylabs.io/library/USER , and build again

-	-Did you define a locale location to save the tmp_data ?
+	* Did you define a locale location to save the tmp_data ?
 		=> export SINGULARITY_TMPDIR=~/.singularity/tmp
-		   export SINGULARITY_CACHEDIR=~/.singularity/cache
+		=> export SINGULARITY_CACHEDIR=~/.singularity/cache

-	-are you in the correct directory ?
+	* are you in the correct directory ?
 		=> build in ../FastSurfer/Singularity
 		=> run in ../FastSurfer